-Having had the idea of the Raven Hub System come from customer complaints about current industry hub and wheel designs, we were on a mission to create something new that would allow our customers flexibility and self-sufficiency, while saving them money in equipment and labor.
+Having had the idea of a hub system come from customer complaints about current industry hub and wheel designs, we were on a mission to create something new that would allow our customers flexibility and self-sufficiency, while saving them money in equipment and labor.
 The hub was evolving with each rendition.
 Though we had built wheels using hubs before, designing hubs were an entirely different discipline.
 Over the next few years, we studied their engineering aspects and physical attributes and benefits.
 With the help of 3D printing, we were able to keep our prototyping costs low, only needing to produce an actual aluminum prototype every few evolutions.

 The intermediate design was still a bit heavy, but encompassed the new attributes that we were hoping for.
 Testing showed areas where we could improve, and even sparked a few new ideas for not only the first launch design, but it started sparking ideas for future versions.